vajro/MaterialDialog/README.md

 ## 1.0.6
 Add `setCanceledOnTouchOutside()` // You should set it before `show()`, otherwise, it can't take effect.
 Add `setContetnView()`

+## BUG
+Can not show soft keyboard automatically when focus is on an EditText.

 [demo apk](/demo-release.apk)